-24. For the first and second report, the Authorities indicated that new Penal Code of Sint Maarten was passed and is under review by the Constitutional Court.
-Once the Minister of Justice issues the Introduction National Ordinance (INO) it will be sent to the Parliament in order to be approved and have a new Penal Code in force.
+18. Since the first follow-up report, the Authorities indicated that new Penal Code of Sint Maarten was in legislative process.
+The Introduction Ordinance (IO) to enact the Penal Code was reviewed by the Council of Advice.
+The Council of Ministers is preparing submission of the IO to Parliament in order to be approved and have a new Penal Code in force.
 Authorities also mentioned on the previous follow-up report, that the CPC is being drafted by a joint Committee revising the CPC of Curacao, Aruba, Sint Maarten and the BES-Islands.
 The draft of the CPC was finalized and presented to the Ministry of Justice on October 2013.
-For this report, the Authorities added that the pre-conviction measures have been included to the new draft Criminal Procedure Code of Curacao, Aruba, Sint Maarten and the BES-Islands.
+For the third follow-up report, the Authorities added that the pre-conviction measures have been included to the new draft Criminal Procedure Code of Curacao, Aruba, Sint Maarten and the BES-Islands.
 In consequence, until the text of the new Penal Code and the CPC is provided, it is not possible to make an assessment; the deficiencies remain outstanding.